facebookarchive/wit-stories-migration-tutorial/README.md

 }
 ```

-### Aand that's it!
+### And that's it!

-With the `/message` use case, you no longer have to strictly follow the paradgim of stories.
+With the `/message` use case, you can build your own stories.
 You can both simplify the code, *and* add more rich features.

 For example:
 - What if there are no intents?
   - You could use the [`N-best`](https://github.com/wit-ai/wit-api-only-tutorial#manage-uncertainty) feature to get multiple options for entity values, and let the user clarify
 - What if you want to dynamically change your bot's answers?
   - You can use a datastore and add [dynamic answers](https://github.com/wit-ai/wit-api-only-tutorial#dynamic-answers)
+- what if you want to use Messenger?
+  - With [Messenger Built-in NLP](https://developers.facebook.com/docs/messenger-platform/built-in-nlp) you can get your entities directly in the Send/Receive API so you don't even have to make a call to the Wit.ai server.

 You can learn more about leveraging wit features on the [wit-api-only-tutorial](https://github.com/wit-ai/wit-api-only-tutorial).

 Thank you for being with us on this journey.
-We learned much from you over the years, and we look forward to focusing in, creating the best NLP experience, and continue to serve you further.
+We learned so much from you over the years, and we look forward to focusing in, creating the best NLP experience, and continue to serve you further.